 Genmaicha is a Japanese green tea mixed with toasted brown rice.
-It’s flavorful and a great brewed tea that’s wonderful hot or cold.
+It’s flavorful tea that’s great hot or cold.

 - Genmaicha is a Japanese tea that combines green tea and toasted brown rice.

 - The green tea in genmaicha is usually bancha, sencha, or gyokuro, all of which are Japanese green teas.

 - Genmaicha made with sencha or gyokura cost more.

 - Some of the rice kernels pop during the roasting process, so the drink is also known as popcorn tea.

 TEA: 1.5 teaspoons loose genmaicha or 1 tea sachet